 Looks like some local color there. –Yeah, “white trash.”

 Interesting side note for “white trash”: a journal entry by English actress Fannie Kemble in 1833 states that it was a term used by black slaves in the South for white servants.

-If you take these bikers internally, do not induce vomiting. –The movie will do that for you—like an Ipecac.
-Oh, the Genesis album?
+If you take these bikers internally, do not induce vomiting. –The movie will do that for you—like an Ipecac. –An Ipeca—oh, that Genesis album?

 “If swallowed, do not induce vomiting” is a warning found on bottles of some poisonous substances, such as household cleaners and other commonly available chemicals.
 (The medical reasoning behind the warning is that poisons that cause chemical burns on the way down can also cause more damage on the way back up.)
 Syrup of Ipecac is an over-the-counter medicine meant to induce vomiting in the case of accidental poisoning.
 The 1981 album from the British band Genesis, their eleventh studio album, is titled Abacab.
 It was the number one album on the U.K. charts for 27 weeks.

 Tommy Lasorda?
-Thanks for the ride, Mr. Lasorda. –Now remember, just one delicious shake in the morning and lunch and then a sensible meal ... –Yeah, thanks for the ride and good luck with the football team or whatever it is you do.
+Thanks for the ride, Mr. Lasorda. –Now remember, just one delicious shake in the morning and lunch and then a sensible meal after ... –Yeah, whatever.
+Thanks for the ride.
+Hey, good luck with the football team or whatever it is you do.

 Former baseball player, manager, and Baseball Hall of Fame inductee Tommy Lasorda was also a commercial spokesperson for the Slim-Fast diet and weight-loss plan, which involved replacing breakfast and lunch with premixed shakes.